Gibraltar Port Authority: History

-On 19 February 1706, Anne, Queen of Great Britain granted Free Port status to Gibraltar.
+On 19 February 1706, Anne, Queen of Great Britain, granted free-port status to Gibraltar.
 In the early 18th century, Gibraltar was principally a garrison where commerce was negligible.

 Following the 1805 Battle of Trafalgar, Gibraltar was established as a port for international trade.
 The government-administered Gibraltar Port Authority was founded in 1806.

 In 1823, the first steamship appeared in the Gibraltar Port which gradually evolved into a bunkering port.

 The independent Gibraltar Port Authority was established in 2005 by the Gibraltar Port Authority Act.
-The Act of Parliament also provided for the transfer of some responsibilities from the Government of Gibraltar to the Authority.
+The act of Parliament also provided for the transfer of some responsibilities from the Government of Gibraltar to the Authority.
 Members of the Authority were appointed, effective 1 June 2006.
 In 2005/2006, GPA's total revenue was £583,900, and its total expenditure £519,816.59.

 In July 2016, the GPA offloaded Tomahawk missiles, Spearfish torpedoes and Harpoon anti-ship missiles from a British nuclear-powered submarine that was damaged after colliding with a merchant vessel in the port of Gibraltar.
 The British authorities did not provide extensive information on this operation, which created tension with Spanish authorities.
 In August 2016, the GPA signed a deal with Shell to study the implementation of LNG bunkering infrastructures in the port.

-In February 2017, the GPA impounded the super yacht (A (sailing yacht)) of Russian billionaire Andrey Melnichenko.
+In February 2017, the GPA impounded the super yacht of Russian billionaire Andrey Melnichenko.
 In March 2017, the GPA expressed its concerns regarding the Brexit because its fuel reserves are located in the port of Algeciras, the Spanish coastal city facing Gibraltar.